dhumalpn/7024-Inventory-Management-Web-App/README.md

 * Custom Image: (Optional) A photo uploaded by the user if an API image is not available or incorrect.

 ## VII.
+Team Composition

-Team Members
+   ### Team Members
       (Responsibilities of each member to be determined in the next meeting)
       * Harshitha Baratam
       * Narayan Shanku
       * Pooja Dhumal
       * Rohan Barai

-## VIII.
-Weekly Team Meeting
+   ### Weekly Team Meeting

       Every Thursday, 8:00 PM - 09:00 PM at Lindner College of Business